Fees and FAQ

 FAQs

-If you don’t see your insurance on one of the above pages, then I am not in-network with your insurance provider.
+If you don’t see your insurance on that page, I am not in-network with your insurance provider.
 We can still work together through your out-of-network benefits, which means you’ll pay for your sessions via my online platform using a credit card.
 I’ll supply you with a monthly superbill that you can submit to your insurance.
 You’ll need to research your deductible and out-of-network benefits, and you’ll be reimbursed directly from your insurance, as I request payment in full via credit card after each session.

 I’ve worked with people for just a handful of sessions (for specific issues such as interview prep or infertility treatment), and I have clients I’ve worked with for years.
 I also have clients who work with me for a few months and then loop back to me when a need surfaces.
 Let’s find a solution that fits you.